NikKowPHP/social-brain/chapters/chapter-15.md

 The old Maria would have spoken to Mark again.
 The conductor saw a different opportunity: to move from directing the orchestra to developing the musicians.
 She needed to teach Leo how to give feedback, not just receive it.

 She called Leo into her office.
-"I'venoticed you have great ideas but you're holding back in meetings," she began.
+"I've noticed you have great ideas but you're holding back in meetings," she began.
 "Let's talk about how to get your voice heard."
 She didn't give him advice; she coached him on the "Debug" protocol.

 "Next time you disagree with Mark," she said, "I don't want you to argue.
 I want you to run a collaborative debugging session.
 Get permission: 'Mark, can I offer a different perspective?'
 Then share data, not drama: 'My data shows that this other approach might be 15% faster.'
 Finally, co-create: 'How might we combine the safety of your approach with the speed of this one?'"